Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Hybrid Voronoi Model

-It is now well established that a system subject only to vertex energy displays a phase transition between a solid and liquid-like behavior for $p_0\sim 3.81$ (see for instance Bi \textit{et al.}~\cite{Bi2016}).
-In the present work, we consider another key feature of cell architecture, i.e. the steric hindrance exerted by cell nuclei, whose stiffness ultimately limits the compressibility of cell layers.
-To this aim, we inserted a repulsive interaction between cell nuclei given by $\Phi = \sum_{i < j} \phi(r_{ij})$ and : \beq \phi(r) = \left( \frac{\sigma_0}{r}\right)^{12} \eeq where $\sigma_0$ gives an effective size for the cell nucleus.
-Our proposed model combines repulsive interactions, given by the excluded volume effect due to nuclei stiffness to the Vertex energy term which promotes a spatial configuration of the system described by a Voronoi tessellation.
-The vertex energy considers mechanical interactions due to cell shape fluctuations in a regime where each cell is surrounded by neighbor cells.
-This is a typical scenario of a confluent tissue.
-Note that within Voronoi models any fluctuation (weakly) preserving cell area is allowed.
-Our model allows us to explore the tradeoff between the behavior produced by highly deformable cells where excluded volume is dominated by the presence of the nucleus and the regime in which the whole cell has a relevant stiffness.
+$\Phi$ accounts for an additional key feature of cell architecture, i.e. the steric hindrance exerted by cell nuclei, whose hardness ultimately limits the compressibility of cell layers.
+To this aim, we inserted a repulsive interaction between cell nuclei given by $\Phi = \sum_{i < j} \phi(r_{ij})$ and $\phi(r) = \left( \frac{\sigma_0}{r}\right)^{\alpha}$, where $\sigma_0$ gives an effective size for the cell nucleus, while $\alpha$ quantifies the nuclear hardness/compressibility.
+We emphasize that, despite a power law form of the interacting potential, it is suitable for describing excluded volume effects due to short-range stiff forces, indeed this is the typical interaction one considers in modeling colloidal particles in both, equilibrium and non-equilibrium models.
+The interaction is suitable for modeling very short-range and strong repulsive forces because of the large value of the exponent combined with a short cutoff distance $r_{cut}=\sqrt{3} \sigma_0$, in computing the force.
+We thus combine repulsive interactions, given by the excluded volume effect due to the nuclear hardness to the Vertex energy term, which promotes a spatial configuration of the system described by a Voronoi tessellation.
+The vertex energy considers mechanical interactions due to cell shape fluctuations in a regime where each cell is surrounded by neighboring cells.
+This is a typical scenario for confluent epithelial tissue.
+Note that any fluctuation (weakly) preserving cell area is allowed within Voronoi models.
+Our model allows us to explore the trade-off between the behavior of highly deformable cells, where excluded volume is dominated by the presence of the nucleus, and the regime in which the whole cell has a relevant stiffness.